Millwall F.C.–West Ham United F.C. rivalry: Managers and coaches

 Billy Bonds is the only manager to have managed both clubs.
 He was in charge of West Ham from February 1990 to August 1994, managing the club for 227 games as the team yo-yoed between the First and Second divisions.
 He guided them to two promotions and one relegation.
 He resigned in August 1994.
 He was appointed as Millwall manager in May 1997 by chairman Theo Paphitis — an unpopular decision with many Lions fans due to his West Ham allegiance.
 Bonds, from south London, had several family members who were Millwall fans; a fact which meant some supporters felt he should be given a chance.
 After a good start, the team narrowly avoided relegation, finishing 18th in the Second Division.
 Bonds was sacked in May 1998, having been in charge of the side for only 53 games.

-Ted Fenton managed West Ham from 1950–61 and was responsible for the establishment of youth development at the club, the Academy of Football.
+Ted Fenton managed West Ham from 1950 to 1961 and was responsible for the establishment of youth development at the club, the Academy of Football.
 He won the 1957–58 Second Division championship, assuring top-flight football for the Hammers for the first time since 1932.
 His brother Benny Fenton started his career as a player at West Ham in 1937, before moving to Millwall in 1939.
-After he retired as a footballer, he moved into management, managing Millwall from 1966–74.
+After he retired as a footballer, he moved into management, managing Millwall from 1966 to 1974.
 On 17 January 1967 he was manager of the Lions team that established an English Football League record of 59 games unbeaten at home.
 The record was eventually taken by Liverpool in 1981, who went 85 games unbeaten at Anfield in all competitions.

 Pat Holland, an FA Cup winner in 1975 with West Ham, served as Millwall assistant manager to Willie Donachie in 2006.
 After Donachie was fired in 2007, he continued on as chief scout until 2009.
 In June 2011 former Millwall player Sam Allardyce was appointed as manager of West Ham.
 In June 2013 Millwall appointed former Hammers captain Steve Lomas as their new manager.
 Lomas joined ex-West Ham defender Tim Breacker, who was Millwall's first-team coach.
 As a former West Ham player, Lomas' appointment was unpopular with many Millwall fans.
 Lomas was sacked on 26 December 2013, after winning only five of his 22 games in charge.
 In May 2014, former Millwall and West Ham player, Teddy Sheringham was appointed as an attacking coach with West Ham for the 2014–15 season.
 Sheringham left in May 2015 to become manager of Stevenage.